erkyrath/quixe/README.txt

 * Permissions

-The Quixe, GiDispa, and GiLoad Javascript libraries are copyright 2010-3 by Andrew Plotkin.
-You may copy and distribute them freely, by any means and under any conditions, as long as the code and documentation is not changed.
-You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.
+The Quixe, GiDispa, and GiLoad Javascript libraries are copyright 2010-15 by Andrew Plotkin.
+They are distributed under the MIT license; see the "LICENSE" file.

-This package includes the GlkOte, GlkAPI, and Dialog libraries, also copyright by Andrew Plotkin under the same terms.
+This package includes the GlkOte, GlkAPI, and Dialog libraries, also copyright by Andrew Plotkin under the MIT license.

 This package includes the jQuery JavaScript framework, version 1.11.2 Copyright 2005, 2014 jQuery Foundation, Inc. and other contributors